-Detective Wojciech Braszczok, 32, was charged with riot and criminal mischief.
+Det.
+Wojciech Braszczok, 32, of Queens, was charged with riot and criminal mischief.

-Although his lawyer said Monday that Braszczok had only witnessed other bikers attacking the vehicle, investigators have video evidence they think shows him participating in the melee, according to the two people, who asked not to be identified.
+Although his lawyer said Monday that Braszczok, who was off-duty that day, had only witnessed other bikers attacking the vehicle, investigators have video evidence they think shows him participating in the melee, according to the two people, who asked not to be identified.

 The disclosure added to the complexities of the Sept.
 29 episode, which authorities say began with a reckless motorcycle group ride on the West Side Highway.
 It ended with one motorcyclist run over and the SUV driver, Alexian Lien, 33, dragged from his car and beaten on a Manhattan street.

 Philip Karasyk, Braszczok's attorney, didn't return a telephone call for comment.
-On Monday he said Braszczok was afraid to reveal his status as a police officer during the fray because he feared possible disciplinary action if he did so.
+On Monday, Karasyk said his client was afraid to reveal his status as a police officer during the fray because Braszczok feared possible disciplinary action if he did so.

 Wright was seen on a video of the altercation stomping on Lien and striking him with his biker helmet, the complaint said.

 "There should be no rush to judgment with reference to his actions," defense attorney Mitchell C. Elman told reporters outside court.
 With AP